 Employer branding helps businesses to assume a much narrower focus – are you acquiring the right talent and leaders (with cultural fit), what about customised, highly creative retention/ engagement strategies to support these people?

-People dynamics (Leaders specifically) are equally as important; anchoring EVP behaviours remains key element to delivering a stronger brand.
+Whole people dynamics (Leaders specifically) is important, anchoring EVP behaviours remains key element to delivering a stronger brand.
 [People join Brands, but leave Managers.]
-Leaders deliver “the deal” to your staff and potential talent, they must be able to demonstrate flexibility of style, coach teams, delegate well, set clear goals and celebrate team wins.
+Leaders deliver “the deal” to staff and potential talent, and they have to be able to demonstrate flexibility of style, coach teams, delegate well, set clear goals and celebrate team wins.

-Having a grip on employer branding outcomes, and the strong business case is one thing, keeping it real is another.
+A grip on employer branding outcomes, and the strong business case are one thing; keeping it real is another.

 In closing, we defy anyone to show us a more important investment when it comes to future-proofing a business over employer branding.

 With far reaching benefits – recognizable ability to source deeper, identify/recruit quality talent with right skills and cultural fit, leveraging more value from the recruitment, marketing or advertising spend/s.